Is enterprise agility related to business strategy? Is it the same as digital transformation? Or is it about flexibility? Here is an explainer

 Enter enterprise agility

 EA deals with the ‘nuts’ and ‘bolts’ of this adaptive ability.
 The considerations are more technical.
 We speak of Intra-departmental APIs, rapid app building platforms, and collaborative micro-apps.
 You could say digital transformation is about the market-facing side and enterprise agility is more inward-looking.
 EA is what allows the enterprise to ‘do’ something about market needs.
 EA is about organizational mechanics.

-Are we talking organisational flexibility now?
+Are we talking organizational flexibility now?

 A lot of people, when they think of how they design the organization, immediately gravitate towards the management hierarchy—the lines and boxes.
 But that’s just one small element of how you set up the organization.
-Structure also includes governance and how you set up committees; how they can approve things and make which decisions; which authorities get delegated; what is contained in a role and what people get to decide.
+The structure also includes governance and how you set up committees; how they can approve things and make which decisions; which authorities get delegated; what is contained in a role and what people get to decide.
 This is all part of the structure.
-But the org chart actually comes in the way of making real world business decisions.
+But the org chart actually comes in the way of making real-world business decisions.
 Not infrequently, teams need to network, collaborate, and form task forces to get things done.
 Add to that the fact that enterprises have global footprints now.
 IT is the big deal here.
 Without IT, the question of enterprise agility simply doesn’t arise.